 - Eye Injuries: The eyes are extremely vulnerable to explosion injuries.
 Our reflexes are often too slow to allow our eyelids to close before the blast occurs.

 We all need to be constantly on guard to prevent unnecessary firework injuries.

 Firework Liability and Homeowners Insurance

 It should be remembered by those hosting parties that they have a duty to prevent negligence which occurs on their property.
 Allowing young children to run wild and unsupervised with dangerous explosives is extremely negligent.
-Property owners should also be extremely vigilant to ensure no underage drinking is allowed on their property on at all times, especially if fireworks are also being used.
+Property owners should also be extremely vigilant to ensure no underage drinking is allowed on their property at all times, especially if fireworks are also being used.
 To determine if homeowners insurance applies to your injury, contact an insurance lawyer for a free consultation.